 Studio lights: High

 How many lights?
-Main and fill lights are real good of course.
+Main and fill lights are real good.
 The background light makes a big difference too.
 And the hair light adds the sparkle that also makes a big difference.

 It is often said we should start with one light and a reflector, as the way to begin learning about lighting.
 A white foam board from the craft store works great as a reflector.
 See Google.
 The one light method can certainly give great pictures, and the method is revealing about the shadows, and surely we should all do some of that as a learning step, but it reminds me of the grade school kids learning math by not being able to use the calculator yet.
 Not intended to be easy.
 The reflector is useful but limiting — it must go in the only place it will work, and it only does whatever it does.
 A second light can go wherever you want it, and its intensity can be turned up or down to do what you want.
 Simply much easier to use.

 The Nikon Commander/System can control TWO remote groups from the camera commanders, or THREE remote groups from the SU-800, SB-800, or SB-900 commanders.
 You can put multiple flashes into any group, but they all work alike in one group.
 The group is the entity which can be individually controlled by the commander.
 All lights in one group receive the same commands.
 If you use two lights, put them into different groups so they can be controlled individually.

 So, if you have more lights, like Main and Fill and Background and Hair lights, how to combine these four into two or three groups is a limiting problem for the speedlight Commander.
 Then Manual flash and a light meter will become your favorite method.
 But if you will never use more than two lights, the automatic speedlight system may have much appeal, for good results with rapid setup.
 Portable automatic remote wireless point&shoot TTL multiple flash.
 Awesome.